Gilbert DeWitt - Obituary

 He is survived by his three children, Gareld "Jerry" (Jackie) DeWitt of Oregon, IL, Ken (Sharon) DeWitt of Granville, IL., Diane (Greg) Hodge of Anchorage, Alaska; three grandchildren, Gary (Chris) DeWitt, Tim (Sai) DeWitt, and Carolyn (Ian) Wheat; five great-grandsons, Christopher, Cole, Shayne, Tucker, and Cooper; and two great-great- grandchildren, Jackson and Everly.

-Private family funeral service will be held at the Farrell-Holland-Gale Funeral Home, 110 S. Seventh Street in Oregon, IL with the Rev. Andrew Kayes and the Rev. Brant Clements Co-officiating.
-Private family visitation will take place at the funeral home.
-Burial will take place at the St. John's Lutheran Cemetery near Dongola, Illinois.
+Private family visitation and funeral service were held at the Farrell-Holland-Gale Funeral Home, 110 S. Seventh Street in Oregon, IL .
+Burial took place at the St. John's Lutheran Cemetery near Dongola, Illinois.

 In lieu of flowers, a memorial fund is established for the Serenity Hospice and Home.